HFC Editorial Style Guide

 tipi, tipis Use tipi unless a park’s associated Tribes prefer another spelling.

 + titles, personal Lowercase unless used before a name.
 OK to abbreviate before a name.
-Avoid gender-specific titles like Mr., Mrs., Miss unless you know the person’s gender and preference.
+Avoid gender-specific titles like Mr., Mrs., Miss unless you know the person’s preference.
 See initials; names, personal; military ranks; ships.

 Dr. Carter G. Woodson, Dr. Woodson, Woodson was a doctor of philosophy